Energy-Sustainable IoT Connectivity: Vision, Technological Enablers, Challenges, and Future Directions: Energy Efficient Communication Technologies

 \subsection{\uppercase{Backscatter communications}}

 BCs are passive and involve backscatter tag(s) reflecting the signal from nearby transmitter(s) and modulating it by adjusting its amplitude, frequency, and/or phase via impedance mismatching tuning.
 At the receiver, the backscattered signal is processed to extract the information added by the backscatter tag.
-The typical components and types of BC systems are illustrated in Fig.~\ref{BCfig}.
+The typical components and types of BC systems are illustrated in Figure~\ref{BCfig}.
 Notice that the transmitter(s) may be dedicated or non-dedicated, the latter leading to the so-called ambient BC systems.

 There are multiple implementation options for powering the backscatter tags, e.g., relying on EH from ambient/dedicated RF signals \cite{Lin.2022,TallaKellogg.2017,Reed.2021}, solar energy, vibration, and/or thermal gradient \cite{TallaKellogg.2017,Phan.2022}.
-In general, the energy buffer can be as small as a capacitor of several nanofarads, or as large as a digitally-controlled supercapacitor or rechargeable microbattery.
+In general, the energy buffer can be as small as a capacitor of several nF, or as large as a digitally-controlled supercapacitor or rechargeable microbattery.
 The nature of the energy buffer depends on the application.
-A capacitor might suffice for ultra-low power applications, in which case it is not often regarded as a buffer but simply as another stage element within the circuitry.
-In other cases, a large and intelligently controlled energy buffer is required to enable substantial gains in range and operating time that could not have been attained otherwise.
+A capacitor may suffice for ultra-low power applications, and it is not often regarded as a buffer but simply as another stage element within the circuitry.
+In other cases, a large and intelligently controlled energy buffer is required to enable substantial gains in RG and operating time that could not have been attained otherwise.
 Such energy storage topology influences also the type of modulation/demodulation of the backscatter signals, which can be digital or analog as in conventional communication systems, and may be activated by a wake-up code detector \cite{Soyata.2016}.

 Table~\ref{tab2} lists representative state-of-the-art BC systems along with their distinctive features and performance figures.